 If you like the GIF animation, you can then save it or share it.

-If you have any questions on using super slow-motion mode (super Slow-mo), adding music to super slow-motion videos, or exporting super slow-motion videos to normal videos or GIF animations on Galaxy S9, Galaxy S9+, Galaxy S8, Galaxy S8+, Galaxy Note 8 or Galaxy Note 9, please let us know them in the comment box below.
+If you have any questions on using super slow-motion mode (super Slow-mo), adding music to super slow-mo videos, or exporting such videos to normal videos or GIF animations on Galaxy S9, Galaxy S9+, Galaxy S8, Galaxy S8+, Galaxy Note 8 or Galaxy Note 9, please let us know them in the comment box below.

 The community will help you find the answer.